bame1506/rootbeer1/README.md

 # About this Fork

+The main-objective of this fork is to make Rootbeer thread-safe in order to use it from Spark, see [Known Bugs](#known-bugs).
+It also adds some smaller bugfixes, because the original development seems to be halted (2016)

-This fork adds several small bugfixes, quite some code comments, code reduction and also changes the code style of sighted files to something more similar to e.g. [imresh](https://github.com/ComputationalRadiationPhysics/imresh) i.e. braces on new line, 4 spaces instead of 2 indentation and alignment of similar and especially of boiler-plate code.
+In order to do that this fork adds quite some code comments, reduces and simplifies code and also changes the code style of sighted files to something more similar to e.g. [imresh](https://github.com/ComputationalRadiationPhysics/imresh) i.e. braces on new line, 4 spaces instead of 2 indentation and alignment of similar and especially of boiler-plate code.

-The reason behind this is trying to understand and get a feel for the code in order to find a memory bug which appears when using Rootbeer in conjunction with Spark, see backtrace down below at [Known Bugs](#known-bugs).
+The reason behind this is trying to understand and get a feel for the code.

 # Rootbeer